 A bona fide break in service is a break of at least one full calendar month from the member's retirement date over a period he or she normally would work.
 Periods of leave with or without pay do not count toward satisfying this break in service.
 For retired teachers and faculty members, summer breaks, intersession periods, educational leave and sabbaticals also do not count toward satisfying this break.

 Career state service includes full-time and part-time salaried state service and absences for military leave, layoffs, temporary workforce reductions or periods of reduced hours or job restrictions while on short-term or long-term disability-working.

 A catastrophic condition means the member is unable to perform at least two of the following activities of daily living without substantial assistance: bathing, transferring (getting in and out of bed), dressing, toileting (using the bathroom), continence and eating (ability to feed oneself).
-The member's condition also may be considered catastrophic if he or she has a severe cognitive impairment, such as Alzheimer's disease, and requires substantial supervision or is placed in a guardianship.
+The member's condition also may be considered catastrophic if he or she has a severe cognitive impairment and requires substantial supervision or is placed in a guardianship.

 Consumer Price Index-Urban (CPIU)